fe9lix/PennyPincher/README.md

 # PennyPincher

-PennyPincher is a fast template-based gesture recognizer, developed by Eugene Taranta and Joseph LaViola (full paper reference below).
+*Penny Pincher* is a fast template-based gesture recognizer, developed by Eugene Taranta and Joseph LaViola (full paper reference below).
 The algorithm is well-suited for mobile applications since it is both fast and accurate and, as shown in the evaluation by the authors, outperforms other recognizers.
-This project provides a Swift implementation of PennyPincher and shows its usage in a simple example project.
+This project provides a Swift implementation of *Penny Pincher* and shows its usage in a simple example project.
 Also, the framework contains a UIGestureRecognizer subclass that integrates well into the existing gesture recognition framework of iOS.

 Here's the full reference for the paper: